puppetlabs/puppet-docs/source/puppet/5.3/hiera_merging.md

 ### Unique

-A unique merge (also called array merge) combines any number of array and scalar (string, number, boolean) values to return a merged, flattened array with all duplicate values removed.
+A unique merge (also called an array merge) combines any number of array and scalar (string, number, boolean) values to return a merged, flattened array with all duplicate values removed.
 The lookup fails if any of the values are hashes.
 The result is ordered from highest priority to lowest.

 Specify this merge behavior with one of these:
 * `'unique'`